akosfurton/akosfurton.github.io/_posts/2017-01-23-Stock-Clustering.md

   2. Set node with smallest sum of distance as new medoid
 4. Repeat steps 2-3

-Calculating the sum of distance for every node in the graph is an expensive operation that runs in O($n^2$) time, where $n$ is the maximum number of nodes in a cluster.
+Calculating the sum of distance for every node in the graph is an expensive operation that runs in O(n^2) time, where n is the maximum number of nodes in a cluster.
 Instead of calculating all sum of distance, we can instead use a greedy approach, step 3-1 then becomes:

 1. For each node in cluster:
   1. Calculate sum of distance